NunoSempere/clarivoyance/list/index.md

 - ★★★ (UF, FE, RP) Consider the first AI model able to individually perform any cognitive labour that a human can.
 Then, how likely is the chance of an deliberately engineered pandemic which kills >20% of the world's population in the 50 years after the first such model is built?

-- ★★★ (UF, FE, RP) How does the probability of the previous question change if models are widely available to citizens and private businesses, compared to if only government and specified trusted private organisations are allowed to use them?
+- ★★★ (UF, FE, RP) How does the probability of the previous question change if models are widely available to citizens and private businesses, compared to if only government and specified trusted private organizations are allowed to use them?

-- ★★ If AI models able to individually perform any cognitive labour a human are produced, and in the US, a law is passed saying only the government and specified trusted private orgs can access them, how much lower/higher is the risk of a US government official attempting an AI-faciliated coup, relative to a scenario where the models are freely commercially available?
+- ★★ If AI models able to individually perform any cognitive labour a human are produced, and in the US, a law is passed saying only the government and specified trusted private organizations can access them, how much lower/higher is the risk of a US government official attempting an AI-facilitated coup, relative to a scenario where the models are freely commercially available?
   - Question detail: Give the risk level for the first 50 years after the models are available in the US.

 - ★★ Will the US/EU/China produce a policy designed to ban the publication of dangerous AI research by 2028/2035/2040?

-- ★ How much does the chance the US/EU implements such a policy by 2035 increase for every $15 million spent building support for such a policy amongst AI experts?
+- ★ How much does the chance the US/EU implements such a policy by 2035 increase for every $15 million spent building support for such a policy among AI experts?

 - ★ How much does the chance the US/EU implements such a policy by 2035 increase for every $15 million spent lobbying the US gov/EU to implement it?